Gillette sues Schick maker over claims for Mach3 rival

 The company also sells Banana Boat and Hawaiian Tropic sunscreen, as well as tampons and other feminine care products under such brands as Playtex and Stayfree.

-Edgewell, based in Chesterfield, Missouri, was spun off in July 2015 by battery maker Energizer Holdings Inc. Gillette is based in Boston, and P&G in Cincinnati.
+Edgewell, based in Chesterfield, Missouri, was spun off in July 2015 by battery maker Energizer Holdings Inc (ENR.N).
+Gillette is based in Boston, and P&G in Cincinnati.

 The case is Gillette Co v Edgewell Personal Care Co, U.S. District Court, Southern District of New York, No. 16-06623.